 BI306 : Ichthyology - An introductory course in the biology of fishes.
 Topics include: anatomy and physiology, ecology, evolution and behavior of fishes, classification of fishes, and the conservation and management of fish and fisheries.

-Prerequisites: BI210 or BI220.
+Prerequisites: BI102 or OC101 or instructor permission.
 Rec.
 3, Lab.
 3, Cr.
 4.